 Indicator 3: # direct project beneficiaries (female / male).
 0 3,000 people in Cheikhetti watershed (1,386 female) > 10,000 people in Cheikhetti watershed (4,620 female) Continued commitment of project partners, including Government agencies and investors/developers.
 Awareness to the value and vulnerability of land and water will reach an effective critical level among government officials, land owners, communities and individuals, leading to an alleviation of land degradation, protection of ecosystem services and improvement in livelihoods.
-Component/ Outcome 1 Multi-level governance framework established and capacity building program developed for integrated watershed management and land use Capacity Development Score on the UNDP's Capacity Development Scorecard for Land Use Planning and Management in Cheikhetti watershed.
-29/84 (35%) scores, expresses in absolute terms, increase by at least 20%. scores, expresses in absolute terms, increase by at least 40%.
-Data collection methods:UNDP-GEF Capacity DevelopmentScorecard record repeated at mid-termand at project closure.The Cheikhetti watershed managementplan.Reports of the project.Risks:Political will is lacking to achieve effective Indicator 5: Number of functional water management committees 0 At least 5 established and trained.
+Component/ Outcome 1 Multi-level governance framework established and capacity building program developed for integrated watershed management and land use Indicator 4: Increased score on the UNDP's Capacity Development Scorecard for Land Use Planning and Management in Cheikhetti watershed.
+29/84 (35%) Scores, expresses in absolute terms, increase by at least 20%.
+Scores, expresses in absolute terms, increase by at least 40%.
+Data collection methods: UNDP-GEF Capacity Development Scorecard record repeated at mid-term and at project closure.
+The Cheikhetti watershed management plan.
+Reports of the project.
+Risks: Political will is lacking to achieve effective Indicator 5: Number of functional water management committees 0 At least 5 established and trained.
 At total of 5 established and trained. coordination and removal of barriers within the project timescales.
 Assumptions: Capacity of MHUE and MAWFHMR and working relations with other Ministries can be strengthened to achieve project outcomes, land restoration and integrated watershed management.
 Political willingness remains.
-Outputs under Component 1: Output 1.1: The Cheikhetti Watershed Integra Output 1.2: Water and rangeland managemen Output 1.3: Capacity development programm ited Management Bo nt committees are es ne designed and impl ard is established an tablished and opera emented for adoption nd operationalised tionalized on of sustainable land management and farming practices Component/ Outcome 2 Land rehabilitation and aquifer replenishment management implemented in the Cheikhetti watershed.
+Outputs under Component 1: Output 1.1: The Cheikhetti Watershed Integra Output 1.2: Water and rangeland managemen Output 1.3: Capacity development programm nt committees are es tablished and opera tionalized management and farming practices Component/ Outcome 2 Land rehabilitation and aquifer replenishment management implemented in the Cheikhetti watershed.
 Indicator 6: Existence of an integrated Watershed management plan.
 No watershed management plan does exist.
-0 The Cheikhetti watershed management plan is validated by the multi- stakeholder management committee.
-At least 10 The Cheikhetti watershed management plan is validated and implemented.
-At least 25 Data collection methods: Project's reports.
+The Cheikhetti watershed management plan is validated by the multi- stakeholder management committee.
+The Cheikhetti watershed management plan is validated and implemented.
+Data collection methods: Project's reports.
 Project site visits and evaluation for verification Monitoring scheme.
+U At least 10 At least 25